paul-land/tweetalytics/README.md

 # Tweetalytics #

 Welcome to Tweetalytics!
-This is a tool for collecting and analyzing tweets.
+This is a simplified interface to Twitter’s Streaming API for collecting and analyzing tweets.

 ## Setup ##